Percutaneous Transluminal Coronary Angioplasty Doctors in India

 • Follow-Up Appointments: Your doctor will schedule follow-up appointments to monitor your progress, assess the effectiveness of the procedure, and make any necessary adjustments to your treatment plan.

-• Gradual Return to Activities: Depending on your individual circumstances, your doctor will advise when you can resume various activities, including exercise and work.
+• Gradual Return to Activities: Depending on your circumstances, your doctor will advise when you can resume various activities, including exercise and work.
 Follow their guidance to avoid straining your body too soon.

-• Symptoms Monitoring: Be vigilant about any unusual symptoms such as chest pain, shortness of breath, excessive fatigue, or swelling.
+• Symptoms Monitoring: Be vigilant about any unusual symptoms such as a chest pain, shortness of breath, excessive fatigue, or swelling.
 If you experience any of these symptoms, contact your doctor immediately.

-Lifestyle Changes after PTCA
+Lifestyle Changes After PTCA

 • Dietary Changes: